AndriyKalashnykov/go-http-instrumented-roundtripper/README.md

-# go-http-instrumented-roundtrip
+# go-http-instrumented-roundtripper

-Instrumenting the http.Client by creating a custom http.RoundTripper that wraps the default http.Transport and net.Dialer.
+Instrumenting the Go http.Client with a custom http.RoundTripper, http.Transport and net.Dialer.